ASEAN-Build-The-Earth/ASEAN-Docs/docs.intro/getting-started/building-first-build/bte-building.md

         </div>
         <div class="card__body" style={{padding:"0 var(--ifm-card-horizontal-spacing) var(--ifm-card-vertical-spacing) "}}>
             <p>
-                As you can see, its very hard to actually find steep 45 degrees roof.<br/>
+                As you can see, its very hard to actually find steep 45 degrees roof in real world.<br/>
-                Turns out we have many new builder built every roof with full 45 degrees block or stair that makes the building seems unatural.
+                It turns out we have many new builder built every roof with full 45 degrees block or stair that makes the building seems unatural.
             </p>
         </div>
         <div class="container">